cn0047/stash/ed/ad/datastructures.md

 **Multiset** (or bag) - is similar to a set but allows repeated values (**duplicates**).

 **Disjoint-set** (union–find or merge–find) - is a data structure
-that keeps track of a set of elements partitioned into a number of disjoint (nonoverlapping) subsets.
+that stores a collection of disjoint (non-overlapping) sets.

 ## Linked